Rakki-boop/Rakki-boop/README.md

 										─── ･ Usually chilling near the rock at hoyoverse area. ･ ───

-							─── ･ Not the most talkactive person, but I'm open to new friends and any ints!! ♡ ･ ───
+							─── ･ Not the most talkactive person, but I'm open to new friends and any ints!! ♡ ･ ─── ─── ･ Usually offtab or afk doing other things, whisper to wake me up, or just come cuddle ･ ───

 													─── ･ Wanderer shippers heavy dni ･ ───